2i2c-org/infrastructure/docs/howto/features/cryptnono.md

    how to detect it.
 This is fairly safe and has a very low false positive rate, and requires no configuration.
 So by default, **this detector is enabled on all hubs**.

-2. A detector (`execWhacker`) based on heuristics, where the full commandline used to execute a process ( regardless of how it is started) is used to detect if a process is likely crypto mining, and if so, immediately kill it.
+2. A detector (`execwhacker`) based on heuristics, where the full commandline used to execute a process ( regardless of how it is started) is used to detect if a process is likely crypto mining, and if so, immediately kill it.
 This relies on a tweakable config of banned strings to look for in the commandline of a process, and is [constantly being tweaked](https://github.com/jupyterhub/mybinder.org-deploy/security/advisories/GHSA-j42g-x8qw-jjfh).